 • Works well under pressure.

-• Results and team-oriented work style.
+• An effective team player with team-oriented work style.

 • Must be able to lift and carry 50 pounds.